 CyberCorps SFS Spring Meeting at UMBC

-Scholarship for Service (SFS) students from UMBC, Montgomery College (MC), and Prince George’s Community College (PGCC) will present their results solving IT security problems for their universities, county governments, and local companies.
+Six CyberCorps Scholarship for Service (SFS) students from Montgomery College and Prince George’s Community College will present their results solving IT security problems for their county governments.
+In spring 2017, these students worked collaboratively in a special applied research course at their school to help their county government.
+In fall 2017, these students will transfer to UMBC to complete their four-year degrees.
 This activity is part of a pioneering program centered at UMBC to extend SFS scholarships to community college students.
-In January 2020, all SFS scholars at UMBC, PGCC, and MC worked collaboratively to analyze the security of a custom shadow-IT software application to query research grant information

-Host Alan T. Sherman (*protected email*) is a professor of computer science and Director of the UMBC Center for Information Security and Assurance, which center is responsible for UMBC’s designation as a National Center of Academic Excellence in Cyber Defense Education and Cyber Defense Research.
+Host: Alan T. Sherman (*protected email*) is a professor of computer science and Director of the UMBC Center for Information Security and Assurance (CISA), which center is responsible for UMBC’s designation as a National Center of Academic Excellence in Cyber Defense Education and Cyber Defense Research.

 Casey W. O’Brien is Executive Director and Principal Investigator of the National CyberWatch Center, Prince George’s Community College.

-Support for this event is provided in part by the National Science Foundation under SFS grant DGE-1753681 and by the Department of Defense under CySP grant H98230-19-1-0308.
+Support for this event is provided in part by the National Science Foundation under SFS Grant 1241576.

-The post CyberCorps SFS Spring Meeting at UMBC appeared first on Department of Computer Science and Electrical Engineering.
+The post CyberCorps SFS students to meet at UMBC, Friday May 26 appeared first on Department of Computer Science and Electrical Engineering.